 It is important to explain in real terms what actually forms most of the work that is done without the spin and the clever marketing words we (ok, I) switch off from reading.

 So here goes.

-Work is predominantly either the MHFA England adult courses (2-day, 1-day, 1/2 day, refresher), the SFA USI (Suicide First Aid Understanding Suicide Intervention) 1-day, or more commonly now, bespoke courses which are usually 2-3 hours and aimed often at line manager populations, but not necessarily.
-These bespoke courses are highly practical workshops covering real conversations and only the key content.
+Work is predominantly either the MHFA England adult courses (2-day, 1-day, 1/2 day, refresher), the SFA USI (Suicide First Aid Understanding Suicide Intervention) 1-day, or more commonly now, bespoke courses which are usually 2-3 hours and aimed often at executive or senior leadership, and line manager populations, but not necessarily.
+These bespoke courses are highly practical workshops covering real conversations and only the key practical content.